xxks-kkk/linuxjedi.co.uk/content/pages/software.md

 title: Projects

-A log of work that I have spent quite some time on.
+A log of work that I have spent some time on.

 ## Current projects